 The saddest part is that most of my fellow students aren’t bad people.
 The far majority of them are fine humans in a one-on-one conversation.
 It’s when you put them together that they become obnoxious, self-validating, unquestioning, entitled little shits.
 I learned this the hard way when a young woman I’d totally made my mind up about already, turned out to be a really awesome person.
 From her group behavior, you’d never guessed it.

 Perhaps I should be more open to people, but on the other hand, fuck the emotional labor involved with that – as if being there isn’t draining enough!

 So if I didn’t blog, what did I do with all the downtime these last six months?
 Yoga.
 I did so much yoga .
-I tried to go to yoga every day.
+As a method of building discipline, I tried to go to yoga every day.
 I must say the only benefit of being a student again is getting student discounts everywhere, and the one to my new yoga place was the greatest benefit.
 I’ve spent more time in downward dog than working on my website.